gleam-wisp/wisp/examples/4-working-with-other-formats/README.md

-# Wisp Example: Working with JSON
+# Wisp Example: Working with other formats

 ```sh
 gleam run   # Run the server
 gleam test  # Run the tests
 ```

-This example shows how to read JSON from a request and return JSON in the response.
+This example shows how to read and return formats that do not have special support in Wisp.
+In this case we'll use CSV, but the same techniques can be used for any format.

 This example is based off of the ["Hello, World!" example][hello], and uses concepts from the [routing example][routing] so read those first.
 The additions